-- Encryption algorithm consists of - Set K of keys - Set M of Messages - Set C of ciphertexts (encrypted messages) - A function $E: K \rightarrow (M \rightarrow C)$.
-That is, for each $k \in K$, E(k) is a function for generating ciphertexts from messages - Both E and E(k) for any k should be efficiently computable functions - A function $D: K \rightarrow (C \rightarrow M)$.
-That is, for each $k \in K$, D(k) is a function for generating messages from ciphertexts - Both D and D(k) for any k should be efficiently computable functions - An encryption algorithm must provide this essential property: Given a ciphertext $c \in C$, a computer can compute m such that E(k)(m) = c only if it possesses D(k) - Thus, a computer holding D(k) can decrypt ciphertexts to the plaintexts used to produce them, but a computer not holding D(k) cannot decrypt ciphertexts - Since ciphertexts are generally exposed (for example, sent on the network), it is important that it be infeasible to derive D(k) from the ciphertexts
+- Encryption algorithm consists of - Set K of keys - Set M of Messages - Set C of ciphertexts (encrypted messages) - A function $E: K \to (M \to C)$.
+That is, for each $k \in K$, E(k) is a function for generating ciphertexts from messages - ▶ Both E and E(k) for any k should be efficiently computable functions - A function $D: K \to (C \to M)$.
+That is, for each $k \in K$, D(k) is a function for generating messages from ciphertexts - ▶ Both D and D(k) for any k should be efficiently computable functions - An encryption algorithm must provide this essential property: Given a ciphertext c ∈ C, a computer can compute m such that E(k)(m) = c only if it possesses D(k) - Thus, a computer holding D(k) can decrypt ciphertexts to the plaintexts used to produce them, but a computer not holding D(k) cannot decrypt ciphertexts - Since ciphertexts are generally exposed (for example, sent on the network), it is important that it be infeasible to derive D(k) from the ciphertexts